 Day 8: Jaipur | Amber Fort | Ride An Elephant & City Palace

-n the morning, we visit the magnificent Amber Fort, situated in the outskirts of Jaipur, and we go up the hill riding on the back of an elephant.
-Later, we proceed for a city tour of the Hawa Mahal, the “Palace of the Winds.”
+n the morning, we visit the magnificent Amber Fort, situated in the outskirts of Jaipur, Later, we proceed for a city tour of the Hawa Mahal, the “Palace of the Winds.”
 It was built to allow the royal ladies of the palace to discretely watch the grand processions along the main street.
 Time for shopping, Jaipur is famous for textiles, carpets, block printing fabric and Jewelry.

 Day 9: Jaipur | City Palace | Hindu Temple

 After breakfast, we visit the City Palace Museum, which has a priceless collection of antiques, costumes and armory of the Mughals and Rajputs including swords of different shapes and sizes with chiseled handles.
 Then, we continue to the Jantar Mantar Observatory which was built in the early 1700s by Maharaja Jai Sing II, the great warrior-astronomer to which this city owes its name.
 We will have an overnight stay in Jaipur.